Now with even better instructions!!

 NOTE: if you do not have rapid rise yeast, you will add half the flour in the instruction immediately below, mixing until just blended, then allow the batter to proof for 30 minutes before adding the remaining flour and continuing the recipe.
 If you have rapid rise yeast you can simply add all the flour and proceed with the recipe.

 Divide dough into two parts.
-Make sure to use the reserved flour to flour the top of the dough (all surfaces) as well, but do not knead it in – the interior of the dough should be sticky!!
+Make sure to use the reserved flour plus any extra you may need to flour the top of the dough (all surfaces) as well, but do not knead it in – the interior of the dough should be sticky!!
 A sugar shaker is ideal for shaking out flour at the right proportions.

 METHOD ONE: Classic Parkerhouse Rolls Shapes